nmango1711/sql-data-warehouse-analytics-project/README.md

-│   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │
+│   ├── bronze/                         # Scripts for extracting and loading raw data │   ├── silver/                         # Scripts for cleaning and transforming data │   ├── gold/                           # Scripts for creating analytical models │   ├── analytics/                      # Scripts for analytics and reporting
+│
 ├── tests/                              # Test scripts and quality files │